bitsofcotton/simple_pmpu/README.md

 This is concept and only compileable document.
 So to use this, we must search prior patents first.
 At least, arm license for condition operations.
-And it might be bmov implementation has a patented.
+And it might be bmov and bzero implementation on mpu had be patented.

-# refresh is needed
-Rewrite with memory cache class is needed.